 I cannot express to you enough about being mentally ready for your first cleaning job.
 Although I had doubts about my abilities, I couldn’t show it.
 There was no way that I could confirm any lack of self-confidence.
 No way!

 Ever heard of “Fake It Til You Make It”.
 Well, you can say that it was my mantra to get through this first residential cleaning job.
-I kept myself psyched up – I truly believed that I could perform every task outlined in our business agreement.
-I depended on my past experiences of jobs well done to give me the boost of confidence I needed.
-I kept my head focused and didn’t let anything distract me.
+I kept myself psyched up – I truly believed that I could perform every task outlined on their cleaning customer profile worksheet.

 Third – Cleaning can be hard on the body and requires a certain amount of stamina.